-HIS ROYAL HIGHNESS is pleased to direct further, that every Officer of Cavalry shall be provided with a Copy of these Regulations, and the Commanding Officers of Corps are to take Care hat this order be duly observed.
+HIS ROYAL HIGHNESS is pleased to direct. further, that every Officer of Cavalry shall be provided with a Copy of these Regulations, and the Commanding Officers of Corps are to take Care that this order be duly observed.

+· WM FAWCETT,

-WM FAWCETT, ADJUTANT GENERAL.
+· ADJUTANT GENERAL.